junxit/us-congress-bills-111/bill.md

 In this Act, the following definitions apply:

 - **(1)** *Assistant Secretary* The term “Assistant Secretary” means Assistant Secretary of Homeland Security (Transportation Security Administration).
+- **(2)** *Administration* The term “Administration” means the Transportation Security Administration.
-- **(2)** *Aviation Security Advisory Committee* The term “Aviation Security Advisory Committee” means the advisory committee established by section 44946 of title 49, United States Code, as added by this Act.
+- **(3)** *Aviation Security Advisory Committee* The term “Aviation Security Advisory Committee” means the advisory committee established by section 44946 of title 49, United States Code, as added by this Act.
-- **(3)** *Secretary* The term “Secretary” means the Secretary of Homeland Security.
+- **(4)** *Secretary* The term “Secretary” means the Secretary of Homeland Security.

+## § 3.
+Authorities vested in Assistant Secretary

+Any authority vested in the Assistant Secretary under this Act shall be carried out under the direction and control of the Secretary.